 At the other extreme, there are full dentures (sometimes called "complete" dentures) which replace ALL the teeth in an upper jaw or lower jaw.
 In addition to replacing all the teeth, they also replace any gum tissue and jaw bone that has shrunk down as a result of not having any teeth.

-These dentures are always made of acrylic, in a pink gum color.
-Sometimes they may have a metal palate, that fits into the roof of your mouth, for extra strength.
+Full (or "complete") dentures are always made of acrylic, in a pink gum color.
+Sometimes, however, they may have a metal palate, that fits into the roof of your mouth, for extra strength.
 This is made of a lightweight alloy called chrome cobalt (or cobalt-chrome, just to be confusing!).
 This is extremely strong, and helps to prevent cracks developing in the denture.

 A chrome cobalt palate is normally used where a person tends to have problems with an upper denture breaking regularly.
 In most cases, this can happen where the person still has all their own natural lower teeth, but has lost all the upper teeth.